Submandibular Gland Cancer

 If submandibular gland cancer is found early and treated, the prognosis is good.
 The prognosis of salivary gland cancers is better in children and adolescents because of the lower frequency of metastasis, less local soft tissue spread, and relatively different types of cancer.
 Overall survival is better for children than for adults after successful surgical treatment.

 Regardless of the type of malignant tumor of the submandibular gland, adverse prognostic factors in survival are older age, advanced stage of cancer, presence of distant metastasis, presence of pain, nerve involvement, and comorbidities.
-Distant metastases most commonly occur to the lungs, bone, liver, and brain.
+In submandibular gland cancers, the most common locations for the metastasis include; the lungs, bone, liver, and brain.
 Distant metastases are the main cause of death in submandibular gland cancers.

 Follow-up care